snollygolly/paw-wars/views/manual/how_to_play.md

 Use the [Airport](/manual/airport) to travel around to different locations Go to the [Bank](/manual/bank) to manage your money

-The game ends when:
+The game ends when any of the following take place:

-All of your turns allowed have been used
+- All of your turns allowed have been used
-You are poor and destitute
+- You are poor and destitute
-You die.
+- You die

 ---